Pneumococcal disease is one of the leading causes of serious illness among Australian children under two years of age and in older adults.

 Pneumococcal disease is caused by the bacteria known as pneumococcus, while meningococcal disease is caused by a bacteria called meningococcus.
 Both of these bacteria may be found living naturally in the nose and throat of some people without causing symptoms, while in others, the bacteria can become invasive and cause disease.

 The vaccines for pneumococcal disease and meningococcal disease are different, and being vaccinated against one of these diseases does not provide protection against the other.
-For more information about meningococcal disease, visit our meningococcal disease page.
+For more information about meningococcal disease and its prevention, speak to your healthcare professional and visit our meningococcal disease page.

 Sources & Citations

 - Australian Government.
 Department of Health.
 National Notafiable Diseases Surveillance System.
 Number of notifications for all diseases by year, Australia, 2001 to 2019 and year-to-date for 2020.
 Available at: http://www9.health.gov.au/cda/source/rpt_2.cfm (accessed 17 March 2020).